Priahi/OO-Machine-Learning/README.md

 * Ridge Regression: adding the factor lambda*(SSmodel_coefficients)
 * Lasso: adding the factor lambda*(Sum(abs(model_coefficients))
 * Elastic Net: use both Ridge and Lasso with different lambdas, reducing over-fitting

+# Classification

+## Logistic Regression
+classifying into groups, ie yes and no, or cat vs dog, as a probability

+Intuition:

+    we can thus apply a sigmoid function to the output, and the n invert to get the input sigmoid (probability) then we project y^ to the closest classification (if y<0.5 y ->0)

+classification boundary is linear due to logistic regression being linear

+* __C__: Inverse of regularization strength; must be a positive float.
+        Like in support vector machines, smaller values specify stronger regularization, counters over-fitting
+     * can be as high as 1e5 if not worried about overfitting

+## K nearest Neighbors
+* _nonlinear_
+* metric = _'minkowski'_ for distance metric to use for the tree.
+    * with _p=2_ is equivalent to the standard Euclidean metric
+* n_neighbors = _5_ neighbors by default

+Intuition:

+    Choose number of K neighbors (ie 5), take the K nearest neighbors of the new data point, by Euclidean distance.
+    Count the classifications of these neighbors,
+    assign data point to the closest group

+## Support Vector Machine (SVM)
+* _assume kernel is separable_
+ Intuition:

+    finding best decision boundary,
+        which has a Maximum margin between the closest points to the boundary (like the tube around the trendline),
+        we want the max distance between these closest points

+__Maximum Margin Hyperplane__:
+    maximum margin classifier line in nD, splits positive and negative hyperplane

+## Kernel SVM
+how to choose the right classification method
+* sometimes linearly inseparable sets in nD are linearly separable in higher dimensions
+    * (as lines, planes, or hyperplanes)
+    * ie x->(x-5)^2

+Types of Kernel Functions: __linear, rbf, poly, sigmoid__

+Non Linear SVM: using RBF kernel
+* shifts the nD plane to higher dimensionality ((n+1)D)
+* then we can cast a hyperplane onto the shape,
+    * with a top and bottom hyperplane at distance epsilon away in which we negate error.

+## Naive Bayes
+Intuition:

+    Posterior Probability: probability of y given X, P(y|X) = P(X|y) * P(y) / P(X)
+    P(y) = prior probability = number in classification y / total classified
+    P(X) = marginal likelihood = # similar Observations / Total observations, is the same for y and !y, can be factored out P(X|y) = Likelihood = # similar observations among classification y / Total classified as y Naive since it has independence assumptions of features, otherwise it will over-correlate to much
+* I.e. feature1 = 1 - all other features

+* __priors__: _None_ so that there is no probability of one class over another predefined
+* __var_smoothing__: Portion of the largest variance of all features that is added to variances for calculation stability
+## Decision Tree
+Intuition:

+    CART = Classification And Regression Trees
+    The rest is the same as Regression Decision Tree
+* __Criterion__:  The function to measure the quality of a split.
+Supported criteria are
+    * _"gini"_ for the Gini impurity
+    * _"entropy"_ for the information gain.

+## Random Forest
+Intuition:

+    The basic intuition is the same as Regression Random Forest

+## Checking Correctness
+__False Positives and Negatives__: easy with sigmoid around center

+__Confusion Matrix__: determining the occurance of falses:

+    [[#neg , #falsePos],[#falseneg, #Pos]]

+__Accuracy rate__: correct / total, __Error rate__ = 1 - accuracy rate

+__Accuracy Paradox__: if y occurs much more than !y, then we can get a better model by always choosing y,
+                  which defeats the purpose of  having a model

+__CAP (Cumulative Accuracy Profile) Curve__: using specific demographics as the initial set of features to boost performance, there is a peak operating point where the slope of the model is maximized (total performance/sample size) Peak performance would be to include only those who choose y and nothing otherwise.

+__CAP Analysis__: Random Model Line (__R__), Perfect Model Line (__P__), and Good model line (__G__) in between.

+__Accuracy ratio__ = check ratio of R/P at 50% sample size,
+* if output is less than 60%, then bad model, after which it improves diminishingly.
+* If near 90-100%, then likely over-fitting

+__ROC (Receiver Operating Characteristic)__ is not the same as CAP
+# Clustering

+## K-means Clustering

+## Hierarchical Clustering

+# Associative Rule Learning

+## Apriori

+## Eclat

+# Reinforcement Learning

+## Upper Confidence Bound (UCB)

+## Thompson Sampling

+# Natural Language Processing

+# Deep Learning

+## Artificial Neural Networks (ANN)

+## Convolutional Neural Networks (CNN)

+## Recurrent Neural Networks (RNN)

+# Dimensionality Reduction

+## Principal Component Analysis (PCA)

+## Linear Discriminant Analysis (LDA)

+## Kernel PCA

+# Model Selection: Boosting

+## Model Selection

+## XGBoost